Growing Kale: Information On How To Grow Kale

 Although kale is quite versatile, there is a proper way for planting kale in the garden in order to attain the healthiest growth.
 Kale prefers well-drained soil in sunny locations but will tolerate shade too.

 This means you should choose your garden area wisely, as kale grows best when planted after the soil reaches temperatures of 60 to 65 F. (16-18 C.).
-However, hot weather can turn it bitter, so you may want to mulch the ground to protect from too much heat and to keep down weeds.
+However, hot weather can turn kale quite bitter, so you may want to mulch the ground to protect it from too much heat and to keep down weeds.
 Likewise, you can opt for a somewhat shadier location in regions where extreme heat may be an issue, or even where sun just isn't that plentiful.

 When planting kale, start the plants indoors to get a jump early in the season.
 Growing kale isn't too demanding.
 Simply cover the kale seeds with 1/2 inch (1 cm.) of soil and keep moist to germinate.
 After all chance of frost has passed, transplant the seedlings into the ground.